PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-hidden-hints` element

 Display progressive hints that reveal themselves as the number of student submissions increases for the current variant.
+Hints are only open on page load when they are first revealed (when first reaching the desired submission count).
-Hints must be opened by the user until they are revealed.
+Otherwise hints starting closed and must be opened by the user.

 #### Sample element